Sahara Las Vegas: Entertainers

-Numerous performers have entertained at the resort over the years, including Buddy Hackett, Liberace, Edgar Bergen and Charlie McCarthy, George Burns, and Sammy Davis Jr. Other performers included Bobby Darin, Red Skelton, Ann Blyth, Martha Raye, Donald O'Connor, Louis Prima, Kathryn Grayson, Mae West, Jack Benny, Frank Sinatra, Dean Martin, Ann-Margret, George Carlin, Tina Turner, and drag queen Kenny Kerr.
+Numerous performers have entertained at the resort over the years, including Buddy Hackett, Liberace, Edgar Bergen and Charlie McCarthy, George Burns, and Sammy Davis Jr. Other performers included Bobby Darin, Red Skelton, Ann Blyth, Martha Raye, Lena Horne, Liza Minnelli, Donald O'Connor, Louis Prima, Kathryn Grayson, Mae West, Jack Benny, Frank Sinatra, Dean Martin, Ann-Margret, George Carlin, Tina Turner, and drag queen Kenny Kerr.

 In 1952, Sahara owner Milton Prell booked transgender woman Christine Jorgensen to sing at the Sahara, without hearing her first.
 Prell learned prior to her two-week gig that she could not sing well, and he canceled her performances by claiming that he did not know about her transgender status.
 Bill Miller, the resort's entertainment director at the time, sent a letter to Jorgensen reading, "I'm not going to pull a farce on my customers.
 I won't give them a man dressed in women's clothing.
 I bought a 'she.'"
 In 1953, after Jorgensen gave a performance in Pittsburgh that was positively reviewed, Prell signed her back up for a two-week gig at the Sahara, which proved to be a success.

 In 1953, singer Marlene Dietrich was paid $90,000 to give performances for three weeks at the Sahara.
 A $200,000 contract was later announced that would have Dietrich perform in two separate engagements at the hotel, each spanning four weeks.
 The Sahara subsequently took credit for pioneering the concept of high-priced acts, citing Dietrich's initial performances there in 1953.
 In late 1954, Miller hired jazz musician Louis Prima to be their late night lounge act, one of the earliest ones on the Las Vegas Strip.
 Along with his then-wife Keely Smith and sax player Sam Butera, they created one of the most popular late-night attractions on the Strip.

 In 1956, Abbott and Costello appeared together for the last time on the Sahara stage before their permanent breakup.
 Don Rickles was a regular performer at the Sahara and launched his Las Vegas career there in 1959.
 In 1961, Eleanor Powell came out of retirement after 14 years to star in a musical revue at the Sahara.
 Judy Garland performed at the resort in 1962, and Johnny Carson regularly appeared at the Sahara's Congo Room from 1962 to 1974.
 In 1965, Milton Berle starred in a comedy show at the Sahara known as Never Too Late.